14 Top Adventurous Experiences in Southern Thailand and Where to Find Them

 1. Snorkel off Beach in Crystal Clear Waters of Andaman Sea

-If you’re looking for a vibrant underwater experience, snorkeling in the Andaman Sea should be high on your list.
-What makes snorkeling in Southern Thailand unique is that many reefs are accessible right from the beach, so you don’t need a boat or deep water to explore these underwater worlds.
+• What makes snorkeling in Southern Thailand unique is that many reefs are accessible right from the beach, so you don’t need to take a boat to the deep water to explore it.

-With its crystal-clear waters, this area is home to colorful coral reefs and diverse marine life, including tropical fish, and sometimes even reef sharks.
-Simply swim out from shore, and you’ll find yourself surrounded by stunning sea life.
+• Simply swim out from shore, and you’ll find yourself surrounded by stunning sea life.

-While snorkeling near the shore, watch out for rocks and be mindful of passing boats.
-If you choose to go further out, be cautious of strong currents.
-It’s a good idea to snorkel with a buddy, especially if you’re venturing out to deeper water.
+• It’s also a good idea to snorkel with a buddy, especially if you’re venturing out to deeper water.

 Where to snorkel off beach: